 The Signs of a Bad Promoter

-The characteristics of a bad promoter can be summed up by a derogatory term, often uttered from the lips of disgruntled guests, “the douchebag promoter.”
+The characteristics of a bad promoter can be summed up by a derogatory term, often uttered from the lips of disgruntled guests, the “douchebag promoter.”

 Sleeping With Guests

 If you are promoting just to get laid, then it should be fairly easy.
-You will be partying with very intoxicated people, so it happens naturally.
-Many promoters actually take on the job just for the opportunity to take someone new home every night.
+You will be partying with intoxicated people, so it will often happen naturally.
+Many promoters take on the job just for this opportunity to take someone new home every night.

-If you are a promoter it’s best to keep your “nose clean” and your guests in nothing worst than a drunken stupor.
-Having to explain why your guest overdosed on something that you gave them never works out well.
+If you are a promoter it’s best to keep your “nose clean” and your guests in nothing worse than a drunken stupor.
+Having to explain why your guest overdosed on something that you gave them never ends well.

 There will always be guests who ask for the “plug.”
 Let them find it on their own.

 By this point, you know just about everything there is to know about being a club promoter.
 It would easily take you years of mistakes to learn all this on your own.
 (You can learn even more in my article, “How to Be A Successful Club Promoter.”)